 - Make sure the router power light is on.
-If not, check the AC power adapter connections at the router and at the wall outlet. - Make sure all devices connected to the network are assigned the same SSID and the same Channel (see page 8). - If you have enabled WEP encryption, make sure all devices use the same encryption settings.
-Each device must use the same Phrase/Key and Length (see page 9). - If you have difficulty with file sharing or printing, you must configure your Windows® operating system properly for all devices connected to the network (see page 10).
+If not, check the AC power adapter connections at the router and at the wall outlet. - Make sure all devices connected to the network are assigned the same SSID and the same Channel (see page 8). - If you have enabled WEP or WPA encryption, make sure all devices use the same encryption settings (see page 9). - If you have difficulty with file sharing or printing, you must configure your Windows® operating system properly for all devices connected to the network (see page 11).